kevingonzalez7997/Deployment_4/README.md

 ## Purpose:

-This project prioritizes real-time monitoring through Amazon CloudWatch for swift issue resolution.
-We've also fortified security by manually configuring the Virtual Private Cloud (VPC) with private subnets, ensuring overall safety
+This deployment project is focused on the efficient launch of a URL shortening application using Nginx and Gunicorn, while also implementing robust monitoring through Amazon CloudWatch.

 ## Prerequisites:
 These will be installed after the EC2 has been configured